-A web-exclusive supplement to Lawrence Mykytiuk's BAR article identifying real New Testament political figures
+A web-exclusive supplement to Lawrence Mykytiuk's BAR articles identifying real New Testament political and religious figures

-Subscribers: Read Lawrence Mykytiuk’s article “New Testament Political Figures Confirmed” in the September/October 2017 issue of BAR.
+Subscribers: Read Lawrence Mykytiuk’s articles —“Did Jesus Exist?
+Searching for Evidence Beyond the Bible” in the January/February 2015 issue, “New Testament Political Figures Confirmed” in the September/October 2017 issue, and “New Testament Religious Figures Confirmed” in the Summer 2021 issue of BAR.

 Not a subscriber yet?
 Join today.